Pylons/pyramid/docs/glossary.rst

    Green Unicorn
-      Aka ``gunicorn``, a fast :term:`WSGI` server that runs on UNIX under Python 2.5+ (although at the time of this writing does not support Python 3).
+      Aka ``gunicorn``, a fast :term:`WSGI` server that runs on UNIX under Python 2.6+ or Python 3.1+.
 See http://gunicorn.org/ for detailed information.

    predicate factory
       A callable which is used by a third party during the registration of a